The ethics of psychedelic retreats

 D. Psychedelics & Consent Capacity

 Can someone provide true consent during a peak psychedelic experience?
-This is a major ethical question.23 Judgment and perception are altered.
-Prudent, ethical approaches often involve:
+This is a major ethical question.

 E. Power Dynamics & Boundaries